United

 Jordanian army was stationed throughout the strategic hills of Judea and

 Samaria, overlooking the vulnerable coastal plain of Israel.
-At its narrowest point along the coastal
+At its narrowest point along the coastal plain,

-in half.[22]
+half.[22]
 Egypt, Syria and Jordan formed a joint

 command in order to coordinate their forces.
 In addition, the Iraqi army sent a